What Is Bamboo Charcoal?

 The other considerations are that wood charcoal comes from “mixed woods.”
 Since we do not know the composition of mixed wood charcoal, it could pose a problem for folks with allergies or sensitivities.
 We also cannot answer other questions like, "where did the wood came from?" "was it harvested sustainably?" or "was it sprayed with pesticides?"

 Bamboo charcoal is an environmentally friendly and ecologically responsible ingredient.
 It is 100% natural and safe to use around pets and children.

 Because of its natural ability to draw out dirt and debris from deep inside pores, activated bamboo charcoal has become a key ingredient in many skincare products.
 Activated charcoal . . .

 - adsorbs impurities due to its super-porous structure--one teaspoon has the surface area of a football field

 - has millions of pores to trap and store pollutants, impurities and other harmful substances so they can be washed away

 - naturally deep cleans and gently exfoliates to remove dead skin cells without drying skin

 - works especially well to deep clean oily, combination and blemish-prone skin types

-- has antibacterial, antimicrobial, antiviral and antifungal properties making it a great choice for acne prone skin
+- has antibacterial, antimicrobial and antifungal properties making it a great choice for acne prone skin

 - is gentle enough for all skin types